prannoymulmi/Github-API-Docker-App/Readme.md

 # GitHub API viewer
-* To start the server just type `docker-compose up` in your terminal from the root of the project.

-* To stop the server just press `ctrl + c` in the terminal and `docker-compose down`.
+This Java spring boot rest API application which is containerized using docker.
+This application is a simple example for a Java spring microservice.

+# Instructions
+* To start the docker container change the permission for the file start.sh.
+This can be done using the `chmod +x ./start.sh` inside the terminal.

+* Type `./start.sh` to run the container.
+It is important that docker, docker-compose and maven are installed.